-Like other cities, Loup City is offering a lot for free in exchange for a deposit.
+Like other cities, Manilla is offering a lot for free in exchange for building a home.

 You can read more about the program on their website here.

-Not far from Beatrice is Curtis, NE, which also has plenty of available lots as well.
+Curtis, NE also has plenty of available lots as well.

 It’s an incredibly livable town.
-It has a small population, but all the amenities you may need.
+It has a small population of 1000, but all the amenities you may need.

 Heading up to the land of ten thousand lakes, Minnesota won’t disappoint in terms of leisure activities.